 •Children's immunization shots at 2 months, 4 months, 6 months, 12 months, 15 months and 18 months.
 Information: 410-222-4896 or the community health section at aahealth.org/immunizations.

 •Family planning services with free pregnancy tests, counseling, low-cost exams, lab tests and low-cost birth control supplies to women younger than 25.
 For an appointment: 410-222-7144.

-•Free pregnancy and baby-care kits or to take the free online "Taking Care of a Baby" and Home Safety" classes, go to .
-Also, from the Anne Arundel Healthy Babies Coalition offer tips on calming a crying baby.
+•Free pregnancy and breastfeeding information is featured in the baby-care kits or to take the free online "Taking Care of a Baby" and Home Safety" classes, go to aahealthybabies.org.
+The Anne Arundel Healthy Babies Coalition also offers tips on calming a crying baby.
 The kits contain information on having a healthy pregnancy and baby.
-Information: . or call 410-222-7223.
+Information: aahealthybabies.org or call 410-222-7223.
 For information about car seats and a list of inspection locations, call Maryland Kids in Safety Seats: 800-370-7328.
-To take the online "Taking Care of a Baby" class, which includes information on safe sleeping and how to calm a crying baby, go to .

 •Substance abuse treatment services through Community Treatment Services.
 Information: 410-222-0120.
 Methadone and suboxone maintenance services through the Health Department's adult addictions clinic: 410-222-0100.

 •Education and outreach programs for adolescents and parents.
 Topics for discussion include benefits of abstinence, responsible decision-making, pregnancy prevention and prevention of sexually transmitted diseases.
 Information: Healthy Teens and Young Adults, 410-222-4468.